 How Much Does a Mold Inspection Cost?

-A standard mold inspection averages about $300-$500 for an average size house (below 4,000 square feet).
-Larger houses might cost a bit more ($700-$900), and extra charges may be applied if the inspector needs to perform extra work to find the mold, such as removing drywall.
-These costs normally include the inspection only—a service that also includes testing may charge additional fees.
-Homeowners may opt for a mold testing kit but be aware you may not get the most accurate results, and mold might still be growing in other areas of the house that an untrained eye cannot see.
+A standard mold inspection costs around $200-$500 for an average size house (below 4,000 square feet).
+Larger houses might cost a bit more, and extra charges may be applied if the inspector needs to perform more sampling.
+These costs normally include the inspection and pre-determined sampling.
+Additional sampling would incur additional fees.

 If you’re buying a home and want a better grasp of mold related issues, hire a home inspector with expertise in mold inspection.
 You can click here to find a WIN Home Inspection expert near you, and one of our expertly trained home inspectors can assist you.
 Alternatively, call (800) 309-6753 or email us at firstname.lastname@example.org and one of our experts will contact you promptly.